 Labour productivity measures the amount of goods and services produced by one hour of labour -- it captures how efficiently goods and services are produced.

-Labour productivity is driven by several factors such as: human capital, investment, innovation, business and policy environment as well as other global forces.
-The burden to improving productivity falls on not just governments, but on individual firms and their management.
+Labour productivity is driven by several factors such as human capital, investment, innovation, business, and policy environments as well as other global forces.
+The burden of improving productivity falls on not just governments, but on individual firms and their management.

 Labour productivity is calculated by dividing the real value added by the estimated number of hours worked.
-Therefore, provinces such as Alberta, Saskatchewan, and Newfoundland and Labrador that have high value-added as a result of being resource and/or capital intensive tend to have high levels of labour productivity and drive up the national average.
+Therefore, provinces such as Alberta, Saskatchewan, and Newfoundland and Labrador generate high amounts of real value-added due to the size of resource and/or capital-intensive industries that require comparatively fewer hours worked.
+These provinces tend to have high levels of labour productivity and drive up the national average.

 Nova Scotia continued to have the second lowest labour productivity among the ten provinces in 2022 (it held the same ranking in 2021).

 Due to resource and capital intensity differences among provinces, it is also important to look at productivity growth rates.
 The chart below shows that Nova Scotia had the strongest productivity growth among the provinces in the 2013-2017 period.
 Nova Scotia’s productivity growth between 2018 and 2022 was above the national average as well.
 Between 2018 and 2022, Newfoundland and Labrador had the lowest labour productivity growth, and Prince Edward Island had the highest.

 Atlantic Canada experienced labour productivity growth in 2017, before declining in 2018 and rebounding in 2019.